 Continued study and development of the creative possibilities of digital image making.
 Investigation of advanced processes in use of digital cameras and manipulative creative possibilities.
 Study will be structured by art faculty to meet the needs of the advanced student.
-Lab fee.
+This course has a lab fee.